 “It wasn’t,” Mr. Mittal answered sharply.

-“I’m sorry, I didn’t mean to question--”
+“I’m sorry, I didn’t mean to question—”

 “The smoke is simulated, the stacks of cooked jalebi cool while targeted with anti-microbial light baths, and we’re working on the nutritional profile.”

 “Sounds like you thought of everything.
-Healthy jalebis...”
+Healthy jalebis . . .”
 Rohit shook his head in wonder.

 “Not completely, but we use a combination of sugar cane and monk fruit as sweetener.
 And a plant-derived oleophobic prevents the jalebi from absorbing oils.
 Healthy-er,” Mr. Mittal said, emphasizing the end of the word.